-Maine Law’s reasonable tuition, combined with the modest cost of living in Portland, represents one of the best values for a graduate law degree in the United States.
+Maine Law’s reasonable tuition represents one of the best values for a graduate law degree in the United States.

 - Charges per credit hour (for students registered for less than 12 credits): $1,459

-- Student budget: Single students will spend approximately $10,000 during the nine-month academic year on room and board (not including fees, books, travel, and other incidental living expenses).
-The University of Maine System also requires proof of health insurance but offers a Student Health Insurance Policy at a very reasonable cost.
+- Student budget: Single students will spend approximately $17,660 during the nine-month academic year on fees, books, housing, travel, and other living expenses.

 Scholarships are available for students recommended by the China Association of Legal English Teaching and Testing (CALETT) or the Fulbright Commission of Iceland, and for students applying from any one of Maine Law’s many partner universities.